OceanNuclear/WillML/README.md

 After all these steps, a lot of \*.pkl files will be saved in the directory.
 Don't worry, you can delete them all.
 They are merely python variables, stored as ```.pkl``` objects.

 ## Explanation
-Will explain the maths in a bit.
-Just know that it works right now.